Ez3kiel-dev/dero_rpc_api/README.md

 ## Additional information

-This library uses [freezed] package for all the data transfer objects.
-This avoids rewriting the boilerplate code like ``toString``, ``operator ==``, ``hashCode`` or ``copyWith``, and makes available de/serialization for all DTOs.
+This library uses [freezed] package for all the JSON-RPC objects.
+This avoids rewriting the boilerplate code like ``toString``, ``operator ==``, ``hashCode`` or ``copyWith``.
+All objects are also de/serializable.

-If you need it, after editing any of the DTOs, you should run the code generator :
+If you need it, after editing any of the JSON-RPC objects, you should run the code generator :
 ``dart run build_runner build --delete-conflicting-outputs``

 Typical [build_runner]/code-generator setup is required.

 ## Donations

-If this package was useful to you and you want to support me :
+If this package was useful to you, and you want to support me :

 Send any amount to `dero1qy5a6wk2r9mq3e5kagku4kdrhq407qhvht8qke5sxpm9u8lqmph3vqgl3nz8t` or use my named address `Ez3kiel`.

 Thx!